alem-platform/backend/RSSHub/README.md

 - Fetches and processes [RSS](https://en.wikipedia.org/wiki/RSS) feeds.
 - Stores newly fetched articles in PostgreSQL.
 - Caches recent feed results in Redis.
-- Sends structured logs to Elasticsearch.
-- Enables log analysis and dashboards via Kibana.

 This is a service that collects posts from various sources that provide RSS feeds (news websites, blogs, forums).
 It helps users stay updated in one place without needing to visit each resource manually.

 Such a tool is useful for journalists, researchers, analysts, and anyone who wants to stay informed on topics of interest without unnecessary clutter.
 This kind of application makes information more accessible and centralized.

+### Background Processing Microservice

+In addition to the CLI, the project includes a **dedicated background microservice written in Go** that continuously processes RSS feeds.
+This microservice runs in the background and is responsible for periodically fetching, parsing, and preparing feed data.

+Following microservice architecture best practices, this background worker does **not have direct access** to PostgreSQL or Redis.
+Instead, it communicates with the main CLI application over **HTTP**—sending feed entries and status updates to predefined endpoints exposed by the CLI service (which acts as the API gateway and persistence layer).

 ## Context

 You are developing a CLI application that periodically downloads articles from RSS feeds added by the user and saves them to PostgreSQL.
 Repeated requests are served from Redis.
-All actions are logged in Elasticsearch and displayed in Kibana.
+You will also write a service that will be responsible for processing RSS feeds in the background and connecting to the main service.
 All services are deployed using Docker Compose.

 ## General Criteria

 - Your code MUST be written in accordance with [gofumpt](https://github.com/mvdan/gofumpt).
 If not, you will be graded `0` automatically.
 - Your program MUST be able to compile successfully.
 - Your program MUST not exit unexpectedly (any panics: `nil-pointer dereference`, `index out of range` etc.).
 If so, you will get `0` during the defence.
-- External packages are allowed only for working with Redis/PostgreSQL/Elasticsearch.
+- External packages are allowed only for working with Redis/PostgreSQL.
 If you use any other external packages, you will receive a grade of `0`.
 - The project MUST be compiled by the following command in the project's root directory:

 ```sh